hanai3Bi/Switch-OC-Suite/README.md

   - **Official X1+ CPU/GPU Max clock: 1963.5/1267.2 MHz**.
     - Anything above that are not in the table of official module. ([issue #4](https://github.com/KazushiMe/Switch-OC-Suite/issues/4))
+    - All maxed out OC is not recommended, and is strongly discouraged without charger.
+      - See `Battery Current Flow` in sys-clk-OC overlay `Miscellaneous`.

   - **Recommended RAM clock: 1862.4/1996.8 MHz**.
     - Only 1600 and MAX MHz could be selected in sys-clk.